-Cheers!
-There’s nothing like your favorite cocktail to celebrate the good life with friends and family.
-But beware: if you’re in the habit of celebrating with alcohol often, more than just your liver is at risk.
-Not only can excessive drinking lead to the development of chronic diseases such as high blood pressure, heart disease and stroke, but it may surprise you to know it can also put you at risk for developing hearing loss.
+Not only can alcohol use disorder lead to the development of chronic diseases such as high blood pressure, heart disease and stroke, it can also put you at risk for developing hearing loss.
 Here’s how…

-Excessive drinking damages the auditory cortex in the brain, affecting the way your brain processes sound.
+Excessive drinking damages the auditory cortex in the brain, affecting how you hear.
 The auditory nerve is responsible for transferring the auditory information from the sounds we hear in the cochlea of the inner ear to the brain where they are translated.
 So, even though the ears may be functioning properly, the brain may be unable to correctly process the sounds.

-A study of young adults in London revealed that heavy drinking leads to problems understanding lower frequency sounds.
-This condition is also known appropriately as "cocktail deafness."
+A study of young adults in London revealed that alcohol use disorder leads to problems understanding lower frequency sounds.
+This condition is also known appropriately as "cocktail deafness".
 Although hearing returned to normal among study participants once they stopped drinking, researchers theorize that frequent episodes of alcohol-induced hearing loss may lead to permanent damage.

 Anyone who has had the experience of overindulging during a night of drinking knows firsthand that drinking can create problems with your balance and make you feel dizzy and out of sorts.

 According to the Vestibular Disorders Association, alcohol changes the volume and composition of fluid in the inner ear, which can cause dizziness and imbalance as well as hearing loss.
 That's because both hearing and balance are located within the inner ear.